Onboarding is done manually by the Proof team. There is no self-service signup.

 Authentication

-Every request to/widget/* and /ws must include:
+Every request to /widget/* and /ws must include:

-client_token is a server-side secret; exposing it in frontend code allows anyone to impersonate your integration.
+All calls must originate from your backend server — never from the browser.
+The client_token is a server-side secret; exposing it in frontend code allows anyone to impersonate your integration.

 Proof validates each request against the IP allowlist configured for your partner record.
 Requests from IPs not on your allowlist are rejected with 403 forbidden.
 Register all backend server IPs (or CIDR ranges) at onboarding; contact the Proof team to add or remove IPs after that.